galaxy-foundation/proxy-nextjs/README.md

+# developed by ivanov
-# proxy-nextjs
+# 2021/11/05
-proxy for nextjs hosting
+# proxy for crossverse